Illinois Compiled Statutes

 (p) Unless otherwise prohibited by State or federal law, every patient

-shall be permitted to obtain from his own physician, the treatment provider or
+shall be permitted to obtain from his or her own physician, the treatment provider, or

 the treatment provider's consulting physician complete and current information

-concerning the nature of care, procedures and treatment which he will receive.
+concerning the nature of care, procedures, and treatment that he or she will receive.

 (q) A patient shall be permitted to refuse to participate in any

-experimental research or medical procedure without compromising his access to
+experimental research or medical procedure without compromising his or her access to

 other, non-experimental services.
 Before a patient is placed in an